-Information required from all the Registrants subject to Annex VII of REACH
+Information required from all the Registrants subject to Annex VII of REACH or

-- 1. In vivo genetic toxicity study (triggered by Annex VII, Section 8.4., column 2): - Transgenic rodent somatic and germ cell gene mutation assay (test method: OECD TG 488 from 2020) in transgenic mice or rats, oral route on the following tissues: liver and glandular stomach; duodenum must be harvested and stored for up to 5 years.
+1. In vivo mammalian alkaline comet assay or Transgenic rodent somatic and germ cell gene mutation assays (triggered by Annex VII, Section 8.4., column 2)

+Transgenic rodent somatic and germ cell gene mutation assay (Annex VII, Section 8.4., column 2; test method: OECD TG 488 from 2020) in transgenic mice or rats, oral route on the following tissues: liver and glandular stomach; duodenum must be harvested and stored for up to 5 years.
 Duodenum must be analysed if the results of the glandular stomach and of the liver are negative or inconclusive.